TheEmpty/Manga2Pdf-Dockerfile/README.md

 * `IN_FOLDER`: defaults to `/in`, where to scan for content
 * `OUT_FOLDER`: defaults to `/out`, where to put the PDFs
 * `KEEP_MOKURO_FILE`: defaults to 0, set to 1 to keep the `.mokuro` file generated.
+* `RECYCLE_BIN`: if set, will move sources to this this directory after conversion.

 ## Kubernetes cluster example